Please note

 Please note:

-That not all motives are the sole responsibility of the FBB.
+Not all motives are the sole responsibility of the FBB.
 Filming on board of an aircraft will be decided by the respective airline, the tower is operated by the German air traffic control and the handling of passengers and freight is carried out by handling companies.
 Filming of customs or the federal police must also be approved by the relevant authorities.
 If necessary, the FBB takes over the mediation of contacts or helps with coordination.

 The former Tempelhof Airport in Berlin provides a historical setting, which can be interesting for corresponding airport scenes.
 The location is only suitable to a limited extent, since there is no way to bring planes onto the former tarmac and all airport facilities were removed from the buildings.
-The former airport building is managed by Tempelhof Projekt GmbH, the former runway (Tempelhofer Feld) by Grün Berlin GmbH
+The former airport building is managed by Tempelhof Projekt GmbH, the former runway (Tempelhofer Feld) by Grün Berlin GmbH.

 In addition to the major commercial airports, the state of Brandenburg also offers a number of sports and business airports, where filming requests often can be realized at short notice.